lucthienphong1120/gallery/README.md

 # Gallery

-A visual portfolio generator with web hosting for your mockups and photo albums.
-Requires no 3rd party libraries or installations.
-A 🤑free🤑 Squarespace alternative for your photos.
+An automatic photo gallery generator for your images and albums, a free portfolio solution for your photos.

 ![demo](./demo.gif)

-*Gallery is a side project of mine to allow me to create a more curated version of my photography and mockup portfolio.
-It's intended to have a simple setup process that is accessible by anyone.*

 ## How to use

 - Fork this repository 🍴
-- Clone the repository through terminal by running
+- Clone the repository
 ```
 git clone https://github.com/lucthienphong1120/gallery
 ```